scality/Zenko/docs/docsource/Reference/bucket_operations/put_bucket_acl.rst

 .. note::

-  Though cited here for purposes of example, the LogDelivery group permission is not currently being used by Zenko Enterprise.
+  Though cited here for purposes of example, the LogDelivery group permission is not currently being used by Zenko.

 Request Elements
 ~~~~~~~~~~~~~~~~